Renting and you – a guide for landlords and tenants

 If the original landlord wants to make a claim against the bond they will need to do so before the date of settlement (or date of possession, if earlier).

-If the Ministry of Business, Innovation and Employment holds a bond, we need to know when there is a new landlord.
+If we hold a bond, we need to know when there is a new landlord.
 Both the new and the former landlords must fill in and sign the ‘Change of landlord/agent form'.
 We will then put the new landlord’s name on our bond records.

 Are there special rules for mortgagee sales?